garysweaver/irie/README.md

 The built-in actions that support custom serializers (you can add more) are: index, show, new, create, update, destroy, and any action you automatically have created via using the restful_json `query_for` method.

 It will use `serialize` for single result actions like show, new, create, update, destroy, and `serialize_each` with index and custom actions.

-To override, specify `for:` with `:array` or `:each`, e.g.:
+Or, you can specify `for:` with `:array` or `:each`, e.g.:

     serialize_action :index, :some_custom_action, with: FoosSerializer, for: :array

-And, you can just use the default serialization provided by AMS if you want.
-No class needed.
+You can just use the default serialization, if you want.
+No serializer class needed.

 ##### Custom Queries